Quest-V80-on-the-beach

 So, given all of that, you would think I would be happy to recommend the V80, right?
 Not quite!

-Quest has just announced a new series of simultaneous multi-frequency machines that look as though they may soon replace the V60 and V80.
+There is still the unresolved EMI issue and Quest has just announced a new series of simultaneous multi-frequency machines that look as though they may soon replace the V60 and V80.
 This new series includes the SimultiQ S30, S40, S50, and S-PRO.
 I should say that I do not know for certain if this new range will definitely replace the V-Series, but it looks increasingly likely.

 Links